astropy/astropy-APEs/APE3.rst

                         cfgtype='string_list')

-At build time, all of these configuration items are collated into a template configuration file that is copied to the user's home directory (if it doesn't already exist) upon first import of astropy.
+At build time, all of these configuration items are collated into a template config file that is copied to the user's home directory (if it doesn't already exist) upon first import of astropy.

 Configuration items may be set and saved to disk directly from Python::

     In [1]: from astropy.coordinates import name_resolve
     In [2]: name_resolve.NAME_RESOLVE_TIMEOUT.set(42)
     In [3]: name_resolve.NAME_RESOLVE_TIMEOUT.save()

-The configuration file may also be edited by hand.
+The config file may also be edited by hand.
 It provides a convenient summary and description of each the available options.

 There are some things about this system that would be nice to retain:

     - It's easy to save values to the file from Python.

-    - It's easy to edit the configuration file by hand.
+    - It's easy to edit the config file by hand.

     - It can be loaded very early on during the import of astropy so it can affect things, such as logging, that are not very